pajarorrojo/es-theme-PlayStation-X/README.md

 # es-theme-PlayStation-X
-Theme inspired in the PlayStation 3 / 4 interface, with custom avatar and username for Batocera and RetroBat.To install, just unzip and copy the content in "/userdata/themes/" or "/share/themes/" folder.
+Theme inspired in the PlayStation 3 / 4 interface, with custom avatar and username for Batocera and RetroBat.

+To install, just unzip and copy the content in "/userdata/themes/" or "/share/themes/" folder.
 Also available via Batocera themes downloader.

 Hope you enjoy! any suggestion is fully welcomed.